About

 Jaakkola defended her dissertation The contested autonomy of arts and journalism: Change and continuity in the dual professionalism of cultural journalism in 2015.
 She holds a Licentiate’s degree in Journalism (2010) as well as Master’s degrees in Journalism (2005, Master of Social Sciences) and German Philology (nowadays German Language and Literature; 2008, Master of Philosophy).

 Jaakkola obtained her teacher’s education at the University of Tampere in Finland in 2005, with specialization in social sciences and media education.
-She also has a Swedish teacher’s certificate granted by the Swedish National Agency for Education (Skolverket), with eligibility to teach in subjects related to media, communication and culture, as well as Finnish language as a national minority (second) language (Stockholm University).
+She also has a Swedish teacher’s certificate granted by the Swedish National Agency for Education (Skolverket), with eligibility to teach in subjects related to media, communication and culture in the upper secondary school, as well as Finnish language as a national minority (second) language (Stockholm University) in primary school and upper secondary school and Swedish as a second language (Linnæus University) in primary school.
 In 2000–2010, she worked in Finland as a teacher in journalism at upper secondary schools specialized in media and communication, and she also worked as the head of the communications study programme with a national admission at the upper secondary school.
 She has also given journalism and communication courses at all grades, ranging from universities of applied sciences to folk high schools.
 She holds an exam in educational administration and management approved by the Finnish National Board of Education, and she has taken a number of courses in university pedagogy (more than 60 ECTS).

 Previous work experience

 Previously, Jaakkola worked over 15 years at Tampere University, holding the permanent position of a Lecturer in Journalism at the Faculty of Information Technology and Communication Sciences (ITC).
+She also worked at the Tampere University of Technology (now part of the newly established Tampere University) as a senior lecturer in organizational communication.
 She has given courses in journalism theory, journalistic practice, the journalistic uses of social media, online journalism, and media criticism.
 As part of her work, she has developed a pedagogical model for journalistic internship and career counseling, embedded in academic journalism training and work simulation.
 In her teaching, she got early on interested in integrating social media and e-learning tools in her teaching and is developing online-related pedagogies and has been part of many educational development projects such as creating e-lecturing from universities to public schools, wiki pedagogy, and the digitalization of the upper secondary school exams.

 In 2000–2011, Jaakkola worked as an upper-secondary-school teacher in media and communication, delivering courses in journalism, media production, visual and digital cultures and other media-relevant topics.
 She was also the head of a communication study programme at a Finnish upper secondary school with a national specialization assignment for media studies.
 Besides her teaching, she coordinated teachers’ regional networks with a focus on e-learning and digital pedagogical competences.